nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

 .. |traffic_direect| replace:: The specified direction of the frame.
 By default, this
         will invoke the automatic routing mechanisms.
-However, this parameter can be set to a network node's Logical address for direct transmission to the specified node - meaning the transmission's automatic routing will begin at the network node that is specified with this parameter instead of being automatically routed from the transmission actual origin.
+However, this parameter can be set to a network node's :ref:`Logical Address <logical address>` for direct transmission to the specified node - meaning the transmission's automatic routing will begin at the network node that is specified with this parameter instead of being automatically routed from the transmission actual origin.